ishehadeh/simplify/README.md

 `simplify --isolate y '2 + x * y^4 = 10`\
 `y = 8 / x \ 4`.

-Variables can also be assigned to in an expression:
+Variables can also be assigned in an expression:

 `simplify 'x : 2' 'x - 5'`\
 `2`\